Winner of $521M Mega Millions smart not to come forward ... yet

 But the winner has yet to come forward, and according to financial planner Lou Scatigna from AFM Investments of Toms River, that's the smart thing to do.

-"I would stay under wraps for a week or two before claiming the prize," Scatigna, author of the "Financial Physician." said.
-He suggested assemble a team that includes an attorney, accountant and a certified financial planner.
+"I would stay under wraps for a week or two before claiming the prize," Scatigna, author of the "Financial Physician," said.
+He suggested assembling a team that includes an attorney, accountant, and a certified financial planner.

 He said it's really a shock to win that much money — and it brings life changes both good and bad.

-"When someone wins that kind of money once, they're known to the public all kinds of stuff starts happening to you.
+"When someone wins that kind of money once, they're known to the public, all kinds of stuff starts happening to you.
 People want money, charities, lost family members.
-You have to be trained to deal with the publicity and how your life is going to change in ways you don't anticipate," Scatgina said.
+You have to be trained to deal with the publicity and how your life is going to change in ways you don't anticipate," Scatigna said.

-Scatgina suggested the winner sign the winning ticket, put it in a safety deposit box or some place safe, tell as few people as possible about the win and get the ticket verified.
+Scatigna suggested the winner sign the winning ticket, take a picture of the front and back, put it in a safety deposit box or some place safe, tell as few people as possible about the win, and get the ticket verified.

 Riverdale South Lukoil was presented with a $30,000 check as the latest "lucky retailer" for selling the winning ticket.